What is the best way for my business to reduce customer service response time?

 1. Implement a Help Desk Software

-To reduce response time, you can start off with the use of a help desk ticketing software.
+To reduce response time, you can start with help desk ticketing software.
 Its use will allow you to do the following two activities.

-It is important to see whether your response time has reduced overall or not.
-For that, we’d recommend you to filter the reports section on the basis of a specific time period to see that for yourself.
+It is important to see how much your response time has reduced.
+With this software, you can filter the reports section based on a specific period.

-This will allow you to see the average response time data trends that reveal whether your response time has reduced over a period of time or not.
+This will allow you to see the average response time data trends that reveal how much your response time has reduced over a period of time.

-As we can see in this image, the data trends indicate that the response time has reduced on a daily basis.
-This helps you know whether you are heading in the right direction or not.
-With a great tracking system such as this, helps you get access to insightful data trends and work towards formulating strategies that allow your agents to reduce response time.
+As we can see in this image, the data trends indicate that the response time has reduced daily.
+This helps you understand whether you are heading in the right direction or not.
+An excellent tracking system helps you access insightful data trends and work towards formulating strategies that allow your agents to reduce response time.

 - Track what impacts the first response time data in the first place